mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 ---
-title: "MLOps Is a Shitshow But That's to be Expected"
+title: "MLOps Is a Mess But That's to be Expected"
 date: "2022-03-01T23:40:37.121"
 layout: post
 draft: false
-path: "/posts/mlops-is-a-shitshow/"
+path: "/posts/mlops-is-a-mess/"
 tags:
   - "Data Science"
   - "Machine Learning"
+  - "A.I."
   - "Engineering"
-description: "In this fifth post in a series on how to build a complete machine learning product from scratch, I describe how to deploy our model and set up a continuous integration system."
+description: "I discuss the messy state of MLOps today and how we are still in the early phases of a broader transformation to bring machine learning value to enterprises globally."
 ---

 <figure>